 How does it work?

-The centre is open to all students in York, and to all members of Trinity Church.
-You can use the centre as much or as little as you like each term—all that we ask is that you don’t occupy a desk that you’re not actually using, and that you agree to bide by our house rules (none of which are at all onerous).
+The centre is open to all students and academics in York.
+You can use the centre as much or as little as you like each term—all that we ask is that you sign in and out, that you don’t occupy a desk that you’re not actually using, and that you agree to bide by our house rules (none of which are at all onerous).
 Study spaces are available on a first-come, first-served basis.
-Use of the centre is completely free (though feel free to contribute to the tea-kitty, or to bring snacks to share…!)
+Use of the centre is completely free, and always will be (though feel free to bring snacks to share…!)

 What do you believe?